erniebrodeur/xscreen_usb_unlocker/README.md

 		$ xscreen_usb_unlocker -D

-If a config file is present, it assumes you want to daemonize and it assumes you want logging enabled.
-I will likely disable logging for a release version.
-But automatic daemonizing is nice
-.
 If you unlock xscreensaver by hand, you are not disabling this, the next time you plug/unplug your usb device, it will lock again.
 This is useful if for some reason your usb device isn't available, you can still use your system as normal.

 ## SECURITY